dof-dss/nicsdru_unity/README.md

 All changes **must** be submitted with an appropriate pull request (PR) in GitHub.
 Direct commits to `master` or `development` are not normally permitted.

+## Adding new sites to the multi site codebase

+- Set up a new database in .platform/services.yaml (just like 'uregni' or 'liofa')
+- Add your new db to the 'relationships' section of .platform.app.yaml
+- Create a new directory for your site under web/sites.
+Note that the directory name should be the first part of the domain name (short sitename) up until the first dot, so if your domain name is 'uregni.gov.uk' then the directory name should be just 'uregni'.
+- Copy a settings.php file into your new web/sites/<short sitename> directory from web/sites/uregni
+- Create a new directory /config/sync/<short sitename>
+- It would also be good to add a route for local development to the bottom of web/sites/sites.php

 # Licence
 Unless stated otherwise, the codebase is released under [the MIT License](http://www.opensource.org/licenses/mit-license.php).
 This covers both the codebase and any sample code in the documentation.